LarssonGitHub/Encrypted_password_manager/README.md

 * ~~Apply CSS, tables, or other styling to make the app more presentable.~~
 * ~~Create custom icon for app.~~

-### Nice to have: *(More can be added later.)*

-* Use SCSS for styling.

 ### Tools, packages, and frameworks used as of now in the project. *(These will be added or removed as the project grows!)*

 * TS, Electron, Crypto-js with AES, Node.js

 ### Known bugs and needed fixes

-* Once the app is compiled into an application and the user tries to save a password, their anti-virus might flag the app as dangerous.
-(Most likely happening because the db contains a txt-file which is being edited.)
+* Once the app has been built as an executable on Windows and the user tries to start the app, their anti-virus might flag it as dangerous.
+- Temporary solutions:
+- Manually whitelist the application in the anti-virus program.
+- Run the executable in the win-unpacked folder, which doesn't seem to trigger any warnings.
-- Temporary solution: whitelist the application in the anti-virus OR run it in dev environment with the start script.
+- Run the app in a dev environment with the start script.

+* Favicon doesn't seem to appear in Linux OS builds.

+* Mac build needs further testing on its native OS.